 How long do solar hot water systems last?

-approximately around 15-20 years depending upon various techniques used to protect inner tank of the solar water heater system, a glass-lined coated tank from supreme solar can last well over 25 years and in some part of the world, it’s in operation for more than 20 years.
+approximately around 15-20 years depending upon various techniques used to protect the inner tank of the solar water heater system, a glass-lined coated tank from supreme solar can last well over 25 years and in some parts of the world, it’s in operation for more than 20 years.

 What size/Capacity solar hot water do I need?

-As a rule of thumb, a relative water-efficient household is looking at a system size of 50 litres per person depending upon from how many floors the hot water is coming to your bathroom.
-If for example you installed a solar water heater just above your bathroom terrace floor, than 100 ltrs is enough for 2 to 3 people.
-If solar water heater is above 2 floors, than you need 150 ltrs.
+As a rule of thumb, a relative water-efficient household is looking at a system size of 50 litres per person depending upon how many floors the hot water is coming to your bathroom.
+If for example, you installed a solar water heater just above your bathroom terrace floor, then 100 ltrs is enough for 2 to 3 people.
+If the solar water heater is above 2 floors then you need 150 ltrs.
 Because the waste of water goes higher as the floor level increases.

-what are the types of solar water heater available
+what are the types of solar water heaters available